Real food is food that is as close to its natural state as possible.

 - rich in nutrients

 However, since processed foods became popular in the 20th century, the Western diet has shifted more toward ready-to-eat meals.

-In fact, following a diet based on real food may be one of the most important things you can do to maintain good health and high quality of life.
+While processed foods are convenient, they can also potentially affect your health.
+So following a diet based on real food may be one of the most important things you can do to help maintain good health.

 Here are 21 reasons to eat real food.

-There are many other examples of this.
-In fact, most real foods are good sources of vitamins, minerals and other beneficial nutrients.
+In fact, most whole foods are good sources of vitamins, minerals, and other beneficial nutrients.

-Even though fruit contains sugar, it’s also high in water and fiber, so it's much less concentrated than sugar in soda and processed foods.
+Even though fruit contains sugar, it’s also high in water and fiber, making it much healthier option than having soda and processed foods.